Setsuna x Hina Fanfic

 The door cracked open.

-And the last thing he expected, the absolute last, was to see––that guy.
-Setsuna F. Seiei.
+And the last thing he expected, the absolute last, was to see... that guy.

 His quiet neighbor.
-The one who never greeted anyone and ignored all of his attempts to befriend him.
+The one who never greeted anyone and ignored every attempt Saji made to befriend him.
 That Setsuna.

 Saji blinked.
 "Wait... what?"

 Setsuna stared at him without a word.
-He turned, leaving the door open behind him, and wordlessly crossed the pale wooden floor.
-He lowered himself into a seated position beside a big cardboard that had been repurposed into a makeshift table.
-Upon it, a single foam cup of instant noodles sat there, barely eaten.
+Then he turned, leaving the door open behind him, and wordlessly crossed the pale wooden floor.
+He lowered himself beside a large cardboard repurposed into a makeshift table.
+On top of it sat a single foam cup of instant noodles, barely eaten.

-Saji hesitated in the doorway, then finally stepped inside.
+Saji hesitated in the doorway before finally stepping inside.

-The apartment was sparsely furnished, white walls, the air faintly tinged with antiseptic and ink.
+The apartment was sparsely furnished, white walls, the air faintly tinged with antiseptic and paint.
 Everything besides Setsuna was still, too still.
 Like a memory that hadn't quite formed yet.

 Saji gestured vaguely.
 "What are you doing here?"